LiteofFaye/Budgeting-Code/README.md

 # Budgeting-Code
-Currently a budgeting app that can calculate a insterted amount of money and give a general budgeting plan Im planning on adding full budget customization for the user and having them be have their data saved through postgre SQL
+Currently a budgeting app that can calculate a insterted amount of money and give a general budgeting plan Im planning on adding full budget customization for the user and having them be have their data saved through postgre SQL as well as getting used to using Git & Git hub